scrtlabs/protocol/docs/source/GettingStarted.rst

 cycle and are likely to cause errors during the build process.

 **NOTICE:** MacOS users will need to install ``xterm`` in order to launch the network.
-It can be acquired via installing the XQuartz package by following the instructions found `here <https://uisapp2.iu.edu/confluence-prd/pages/viewpage.action?pageId=280461906>`__.
+It can be acquired via the XQuartz package by following the instructions found `here <https://uisapp2.iu.edu/confluence-prd/pages/viewpage.action?pageId=280461906>`__.